jethornton/flexgui/docs/source/resources.rst

 Resources
 =========

 To create a resources.py file with images to use with the .qss stylesheet, start by placing all the images in one directory.

-Add the following library if not installed:
+Add the following library if not installed
 ::

 	sudo apt install qtbase5-dev-tools

-Open up the Qt Designer and select the Resource Browser then Edit Resources:
+Open up the Qt Designer and select the Resource Browser then Edit Resources

 .. image:: /images/resources-01.png
    :align: center